 But it’s not that straightforward.
 While the new standard technically went into effect on Jan.
 1, 2020, the mandatory compliance won’t be in place for another two years.
 When it’s in place, the USDA will depend on self-reporting for enforcement.

-With that said, large food companies can now use the symbol to show consumers ingredients that meet the government’s definition of bioengineered.
+With that said, large food companies can now use the symbol to show consumers ingredients that meet the government’s bioengineered definition.

 Confusion Over What Foods Are Exempt

-According to Food Processing magazine, many ingredients, like corn syrup or soybean oil, are made from commodities that are often bioengineered.
+According to Food Processing magazine, many ingredients, such as corn syrup and soybean oil, are produced with frequently bioengineered commodities.
 Still, they undergo such extensive refinement that it destroys genetic material.
 As such, these foods are exempt from bioengineered labels.